Finding the Frozen Hidden Falls at Nerstrand Big Woods State Park

 4. Banning State Park: The beauty of this park is astonishing.
 Taking the Quarry loop to Hell’s Gate Trail passes along the Kettle River, passed the old ruins, and to a section of falls.
 The burnt orange and yellow leaves falling over the ruins and falls make for a picturesque scene.
 With 17 miles of trails and adventure, this has become one of my favorites.

-It’s not too late to get your leaf peeping in.
 The North Shore isn’t the only gorgeous place in the state to see autumn’s glory.
 Get your hiking shoes and hit the trails before the autumns leaves decorate the forest floor.

 6 Minnesota State Parks Not to Miss This Winter